-Review of outcomes for 2020-2021
+Review of outcomes for 2021 - 2022

-Aim Target Outcome Progress 8 Achieve a positive progress 8 score across all buckets NA- figure not available due to DfE not publishing exam results for 2020/2021.
-Attainment 8 Achieve national average for attainment.
-NA- figure not available due to DfE not publishing exam results for 2020/2021. % Grade 5+ in English and maths Continue to exceed FFT 20 targets.
-44% (FFT target 43%) Other Attendance to be in line with national average.
-NA- figures not comparable due to a pandemic.
+Aim Target Outcome Progress 8 Achieve a positive progress 8 score across all buckets +0.47 Attainment 8 Achieve national average for attainment.
+4.3 (4.9 for all students nationally) % Grade 5+ in English and maths Continue to exceed FFT 20 targets.
+46% v 42% FFT20 target.
+Other Attendance to be in line with national average.
+89% attendance, a gap of 2% when compared to non-pupil premium students.
 Ebacc entry Ensure the number of PP students following the Ebacc rises above 50% and is within 5% of the whole school average.
-PP students studying the Ebacc: 2021 leavers- 35% (non-PP 39%) Year 11 2022 leavers- 45% (non-PP 56%) Year 10 2023 leavers- 50% (non-PP 60%) Other Improve parental engagement and involvement with the school.
-Unable to run planned parental engagement evenings due to school closures, but online events and parents evening took place and regular letter correspondence was sent to parents signposting them to local support networks in Luton.
-Revision home learning packs and laptops were also collected or delivered to PP families to ensure these students had access to remote learning.
+PP students studying the Ebacc: 2022 leavers- 43% of students accessed the full Ebacc subjects.
+This is above national average and there is a gap of 11% when compared with non-pupil premium students.
+Other Improve parental engagement and involvement with the school.
+Parental engagement over: Laptops Food vouchers Revision guides Post 16 evenings Year 11 information evening and parents evening.

-Externally provided programmes 2020-2021
+Externally provided programmes 2022-2023

 Programme Provider

 Coaching, mentoring and revision sessions Gila Learning

 My GCSE Science My GCSE Science

-Hegerty Maths Hegerty Maths

-GCSE pod GCSE pod
+Mathswatch Mathswatch

 Educake Educake

 Bedrock vocabulary Bedrock vocabulary

 Accelerated reader Accelerated reader

+PET-XI PET-XI